Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence: Introduction

 As one of the most basic holomorphic invariants of complex manifolds, Hodge numbers are studied extensively in complex geometry, algebraic geometry, and related subjects.
 For a smooth family of compact K\"ahler manifolds, it is well-known that Hodge numbers do not vary as the complex structure deforms which is an easy corollary of Kodaira-Spencer's upper semi-continuous theorem (see e.g. \cite[pp.\,46]{BDIP02}).
 The K\"ahler assumption may be greatly weakened.

 Indeed, consider a complex analytic family $\pi: \mathcal{X}\to \Delta$ over a small disc $\Delta\subset \C$, if the Fr\"olicher spectral sequence of the central fiber $X_0$ degenerate at the first page (denoted by $E_1=E_\infty$), then the Hodge numbers $h^{p,q}(X_t)$ of the fibers $X_t:=\pi^{-1}(t)$ does not depend on the parameter $t\in\Delta$.
-Furthermore, for any $t\in\Delta$ the Fr\"olicher spectral sequence of $X_t$ also degenerate at the first page (see \cite[Coro.\,2.15]{Bin83} or \cite[Prop.\,9.20]{Voi02I}).
+Furthermore, for any $t\in\Delta$ the Fr\"olicher spectral sequence of $X_t$ also degenerates at the first page (see \cite[Coro.\,2.15]{Bin83} or \cite[Prop.\,9.20]{Voi02I}).

 Although $E_1=E_\infty$ seems a reasonable sufficient condition for the deformation invariance of Hodge numbers, there are many concrete examples of complex analytic family (see \cite{Nak75,Ang13,AK17b,AK17a} and the references therein) where $E_1\neq E_\infty$ and $h^{p,q}$ are deformation invariant only for some particular choices of $(p,q)$.
-Taking the Kuranishi family of the Iwasawa manifold (complex dimension equal to $3$) as an example, $h^{p,q}$ are deformation invariant if and only if\footnote{the cases (0,0) and $(3,3)$ are trivial.} $(p,q)=(0,1),(0,2),(3,0),(0,3),(3,1),(3,2)$.
+Taking the Kuranishi family of the Iwasawa manifold (complex dimension equal to $3$) as an example, $h^{p,q}$ are deformation invariant if and only if $(p,q)=(0,0), (0,1),(0,2),(3,0),(0,3),(3,1),(3,2),(3,3)$.